AckerlyXu/heima/articles/azure-resource-manager/resource-group-move-resources.md

     For Azure PowerShell, use:

         ```powershell
         (Get-AzureRmSubscription -SubscriptionName "Example Subscription").TenantId
         ```

     For Azure CLI 2.0, use:

         ```azurecli
         az account show --subscription "Example Subscription" --query tenantId
         ```

     If the tenant IDs for the source and destination subscriptions are not the same, you can attempt to change the directory for the subscription.
 However, this option is only available to Service Administrators who are signed in with a Microsoft account (not an organizational account).
-To attempt changing the directory, log in to the [Classic Management Portal](https://manage.windowsazure.cn/), and select **Settings**, and select the subscription.
+To attempt changing the directory, log in to the [Classic Portal](https://manage.windowsazure.cn/), and select **Settings**, and select the subscription.
 If the **Edit Directory** icon is available, select it to change the associated Active Directory.

     ![edit directory](./media/resource-group-move-resources/edit-directory.png)